pedroeverett/shopping_basket/README.md

 buy-one-get-one-free discounts on items,
 10% off on totals greater than £20 (after previous discount is applied), 2% off on total for customers with loyalty cards (after all other discounts are applied).

+All tests passing.

+Values for dates tests need to be updated when test are run in the future, because of the use of real dates.